This article was updated on 07/18/20

 If youre using a drum sander, youll want to follow the grain of the wood and in controlled circular motions if using a disk.
 The first or second pass over the floor should be done with coarse paper, and the third with a finer grit to smooth the finish.

 Afterward, you can polish the wood with steel wool as long as it is not unprotected oak.
 The fibers from the steel wool can leave metal shards in the wood can potentially leave iron stains in certain conditions.
 One way to get around the rusting issue is to use bronze wool rather than steel.

 If the boards run parallel, always sand in the direction of the planks to ensure that the finish is with the grain.
 If the floor is uneven, sand with course paper at a 45 degree angle to eliminate any peaks or valleys in the wood surface.

 The final pass should be made with fine sandpaper to return the wood to a smooth surface.
 An edger should be used after each time that you sand the surface with the machine to ensure that the edges are at the same level and the degree of smoothness as the floor.

 Inspect the floor for any blemishes and scratches after the bulk sanding is complete and use very fine sandpaper to smooth any scratches noticed.
 Once the sanding is complete, sweep the floor thoroughly and if need be, run the vacuum again to get up all the grit remaining.

-You should be able to get down and look across the floor and see most of the imperfections that may remain.
+You should be able to get down and look across the floor after performing the hardwood floor sanding and see most of the imperfections that may remain.
 You can easily get these with fine grit sandpaper to smooth out the finish.